zahqresh/DBotJS/README.md

 * [Setup](#setup)

 ## General info
-DBotJS is a discord bot that syncs user data i.e username,nickname and roles to the database with just one simple command.
+DBOTJS is a discord bot that syncs all your users available in the discordjs guild with a simple commands `/updateUsers`

 ## Technologies
 Project is created with: